shopsys/shopsys/README.md

-Only for devel: change following number for new deploy: 1

 # Shopsys Project-base

 This repository is part of Shopsys Framework - a **scalable ecommerce framework** for fast-growing ecommerce sites created and maintained by in-house developers or outsourcing agencies.